 The Child Nutrition Program is a nonprofit, self supporting program that receives its funding from the federal government and the price students pay to purchase a meal.
 Meal prices are based on the actual cost of preparing and serving the meals and maintaining equipment.
-An on-site- manager, who receives support from the central office staff, including a director, supervisors, a bookkeeper, and a procurement specialist, runs each cafeteria.
+An on-site Manager is present at each school.
+They receive support from the central office staff, including a Director, Supervisors, a Bookkeeper, and an Applications and Procurement Specialist.

 The goal of the Child Nutrition Program is to promote good nutrition while offering food that is appealing and wholesome.
 Henderson County Public Schools lunch menus provide a minimum of 30% of the calories and nutrients children need to promote growth and healthy weight while keeping the total fat content at less than 35% average over a week.

-For Summer Food Service Program information, please visit ‘Quick Links’
+For Summer Food Service Program Volunteer information, please visit ‘Quick Links’

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.